 The Koeze Business Ethics Initiative has as its mission to examine the role and influence of business in public life, to promote inquiry into ethical business practices and education, and to be a leading resource for business professionals, students, faculty, and administrators who seek to understand the relationship between business, the common good, and a life well-lived.

-Speaker: Todd Williams, Associate Professor of Psychology Part of the lecture series Back to Basics: The Liberal Arts and Sciences as Common Ground for Meaningful Engagement, which presents talks...
+Speaker: Jason Crouthamel, Professor of History Part of the lecture series Back to Basics: The Liberal Arts and Sciences as Common Ground for Meaningful Engagement, which presents talks by...

 February 21, 2017